shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-apache-spark-ipython-notebook-machine-learning.md

     Pegue el siguiente fragmento de código en una celda vacía y presione **MAYÚS + ENTRAR**.

         # List the structure of data for better understanding.
-Becuase the data will be
+Because the data will be
         # loaded as an array, this structure makes it easy to understand what each element
         # in the array corresponds to